 Uni-point redistributions are not good models for real-world payments as they are too restrictive, i.e., defined only for one particular money distribution and their description - the pair (M, M') - involves the entire money distribution that is currently valid.
 Real-world payments, in contrast, tend to describe relatively small "local" changes in the money distribution, and can be represented in a much more compact form.
-Payments usually change just a few monetary units, and this is done independently of the other units in M. Hence, redistributions R should be defined for many money distributions M and hence, dom(R) is not a singleton set.
-A redistribution R has to make the same relative changes in all money distributions $M \in \text{dom}(R)$.
-For example, a payment such as "A pays B \$10" can be applied to any money distribution Mwhere A is the bearer of at least ten dollars in M and must decrease the money of A by \$10 and increase the money of B by \$10 in every such M and do nothing else, no matter how much money other parties have in M.
+Payments usually change just a few monetary units, and this is done independently of the other units in M. Hence, redistributions R should be defined for many money distributions M and hence, $\operatorname{dom}(R)$ is not a singleton set.
+A redistribution R has to make the same relative changes in all money distributions $M \in \operatorname{dom}(R)$.
+For example, a payment such as "R pays R \$10" can be applied to any money distribution R where R is the bearer of at least ten dollars in R and must decrease the money of R by \$10 and increase the money of R by \$10 in every such R and do nothing else, no matter how much money other parties have in R.